-- A. Work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to remove and replace deteriorated stair tread concrete.
-Refer to W.I.
-3.0 for similar material and procedural requirements.
-Refer to Detail 41.2 for specific requirements. - B. This Work Item applies to Parking Structure #8, and shall be payable per lineal foot of repair performed.
+- A. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove and replace guard pipe sections at interior barriers.
+Refer to Detail 40.6 for specific requirements. - B. This Work Item applies to Parking Structure #4, and shall be payable per each guard pipe replaced.